-A repair set-aside reserves a portion of the proceeds from a HECM reverse mortgage to help make sure minor repairs are completed after loan closing.
-Once the repairs are completed, the funds in the repair set-aside are released back to the borrower.
+A repair set-aside carves out a portion of the proceeds from a HECM reverse mortgage to ensure required repairs are completed after closing.
+Once the repairs are confirmed to be complete, the funds in the repair set-aside are released back to the borrower.

-The HECM reverse mortgage is an FHA-insured and regulated program, so homes that are used as collateral for the loan must be up to FHA lending standards.
+The HECM reverse mortgage is an FHA-insured and regulated program.
+FHA wants to make sure your home is safe and in reasonably good condition and will serve as good collateral for the loan.
 If the appraiser notes major health, safety, marketability, or structural issues with the home, such as leaky roof, bad foundation, mold, water in the basement, etc., it’s a good bet the lender will require the problem to be fixed before the loan can close.

 As long as the repairs don’t impact structural integrity, health, safety, and marketability, and don’t exceed 15% of the maximum claim amount (appraised value for most borrowers), they can likely be completed after the loan closes with a repair set-aside.

 If your loan was closed with a set-aside for repairs, be sure to complete the repairs and let your servicer know as soon as possible.
 Your servicer will confirm the repairs are complete and release the funds in the set-aside back to you.
 If the repairs aren’t completed within 12 months, HUD authorizes your lender to freeze any available proceeds in your reverse mortgage until the repairs are complete.

 You wouldn't even think of posting your Social Security Number online, right?
 Unfortunately, there's a good chance somebody else already has.
 Are you a sitting duck for identity thieves?

 Over 147 million Americans had their personal information (Social Security Numbers, account numbers, addresses, etc.) exposed in the Equifax data breach of 2017.
 That means there's nearly a 1 in 2 chance that some of your personal information was compromised.